DuringerDesigns5280/RonSwansonQuotes/README.md

 Install lite-server globally
 $ npm install -g lite-server

+# Set Up

-Clone this repo
+Fork and Clone this repo

-Run Lite-server in the CLI
+Run Lite-server in the CLI (this will run the app locally)